We strive to

 Postdoc research will work as for graduate students.
 The main difference will be in the project's complexity and the expected level of independence.

-Visiting researchers are expected to have their funding support and commit to in-person visits.
-I do not accommodate virtual visits.
+Visiting researchers are expected to have funding support from their home institution and commit to in-person visits (no virtual visits).

 Prerequisites